Customer Care Policy

 POLICY ON THE REMOVAL OF DISRUPTIVE PATRONS

 1. Aiken Promotions pursue a policy of courtesy and persuasion in the management of any disruptive, dangerous or offensive behaviour by a patron.
-The more general policy on customer care requires that the rights of each individual are protected but when the action of one individual impacts adversely on another then action may be required to ensure safety and protect rights.
+The more general policy on customer care requires that the rights of each individual are protected, but when the action of one individual impacts adversely on another then action may be required to ensure safety and to protect rights.

-• Likelihood of the situation deteriorating
+• Likelihood of the situation deteriorating?

-• Potential danger to other patrons
+• Potential danger to other patrons?

-• Potential danger to staff
+• Potential danger to staff?

-• Prospect of resolution without intervention
+• Prospect of resolution without intervention?

-• Prospect of action being required
+• Prospect of physical action being required?

-• Need for additional steward support
+• Need for additional steward support?

-• Need for Gardai/Police support
+• Need for Gardai/Police support?

-• Rules associated with removal
+• Rules associated with removal?

-4. In the event that action is required the following hierarchy of responses should be used:
+4. In the event that action is required, the following hierarchy of responses should be used:

-• Observation without intervention
+• Observation without intervention.

-• Friendly approach to provide advice
+• Friendly approach to provide advice.

-• More formal approach with statement of consequences for continual disturbance
+• More formal approach with statement of consequences for continual disturbance.

-• Ask the patron to leave the premises if there is a suitable exit route
+• Ask the patron to leave the premises if there is a suitable exit route.

-• If there appears to be a continuing threat, seek Gardai/Police assistance if it is available
+• If there appears to be a continuing threat, seek Gardai/Police assistance if it is available.

 5. Only in extreme circumstances attempt a forcible removal.
 Such circumstances would include:

-• Response to an attack by the patron on another patron or member of staff
+• Response to an attack by the patron on another patron or member of staff.

-• Breaking up a fight between patrons
+• Breaking up a fight between patrons.

-• Where there is a real and present threat to health and safety
+• Where there is a real and present threat to health and safety.

-• Where the patron is intoxicated or under the influence of drugs and is presenting a risk or threat and might be easily removed
+• Where the patron is intoxicated or under the influence of drugs and is presenting a risk or threat and might be easily removed.

-• When assisting the Gardai/Police
+• When assisting the Gardai/Police.

 7. A full report should be prepared by the most senior company representative present and submitted to the Event Controller.